apmp-dxfg/apmp-dxfg.github.io/pages/dxfg/dxfg-pdfa-tut.md

 \embedfile{attachme.txt}

 \end{document}

 ```
 The output `ex.pdf` is generated by `pdflatex` on the comand line, like this:
 ```
 > pdflatex ex.tex
 ```

+The `\DocumentMetadata` command must come before `\documentclass` in the LaTeX source file.
-In the LaTeX source file, the `\DocumentMetadata` command activates new features of LaTeX.
-This command must come before `\documentclass`.
+It activates the new features of LaTeX.

 Files are embedded using the command `\embedfile` from the `embedfile` package.

-The veraPDF checker can be used to confirm that the PDF file produced complies with the PDF/A-3b standard.
+VeraPDF checker can be used to verify that the PDF file produced complies with the PDF/A-3b standard.

 The Python package `pypdf` can extract the contents of the embedded file `attachme.txt`:
 ```py